 Simulink.ModelManagement.Project.projectDemo('airframe', 'svn'); rebuild_s_functions('no_progress_dialog');

-The project example copies files to your temporary folder so that you can edit them and put them under SVN version control.
+The project example copies files to a new folder so that you can edit them and put them under SVN version control.

 The Simulink Project Tool opens and loads the project already under version control.